digicademy-chf/chf_container/README.md

 ## Development

-If changes to the `Dockerfile` are necessary, use the following steps to update it.
+If changes to the `Dockerfile` are necessary, use the following steps to update the image it produces and stores on GitLab RLP.

 1. Commit your changes to this repo.
 2. Open a terminal in the folder containing this repo.